ninjudd/cake/README.md

 ### Extending tasks

-Like Rake, Cake allows you to add actions, dependencies and even documentation to existing tasks.
+Cake allows you to add actions, dependencies and even documentation to existing tasks.
 For example:

     (deftask compile #{compile-native}